andrewjbarbour/constituent-manager/README.md

 # Constituent Manager

 This repository contains the source code for the Constituent Manager App, which includes both frontend and backend components.
-The frontend is built with React, TypesScript and Material UI, while the backend is built with Node and Express.js.
+The frontend is built with React, TypesScript and Material UI, while the backend is built with Node, Express.js, SQLite, and Prisma.

 ## Prerequisites